ohartoog/ExData_Plotting1/README.md

 ## IMPORTANT!
-Please do the following after cloning and opening the scripts in R studio Session -> Set Working Directory -> To Source File Location Otherwise, the data will not be dowloaded to the correct dubdirectory.
+Please do the following after cloning and opening the scripts in R studio:

+Session -> Set Working Directory -> To Source File Location

+Otherwise, the data will not be dowloaded to the correct dubdirectory.